 Understanding and improving our value is no easy task.
-This because, cognitive processes embedded over millions of years of evolution, make seeing the ‘Truth’ about ourselves difficult at best.
+This is because, cognitive processes embedded over millions of years of evolution, make seeing the ‘Truth’ about ourselves difficult at best.
 Cognitive Biases are constantly blinding us to self, deluding us into believing we’re of greater value than we are.
 Knowing our value at any given point and across time is an exceedingly hard task when everything is changing rapidly and nothing less than nature, is at all times seeking to protect our fragile psyche from Cognitive Dissonance.

 The following are a few guiding principles that have helped me over the years, in seeking to know and improve my own value and competitiveness:

 – Be a competitor | If you’re not embracing your competitive nature, even if it means nothing more than competing with yourself of yesterday.
 Then you really don’t have much value at all.
 Because there’s no other way to develop and prove value than to compete.